SYNC-Network/collection-lists/README.md

 List versions must follow the rules:

-- Increment major version when tokens are removed
+- Increment major version when collections are removed
-- Increment minor version when tokens are added
+- Increment minor version when collections are added
-- Increment patch version when tokens already on the list have minor details changed (name, symbol, logo URL, decimals)
+- Increment patch version when collections already on the list have minor details changed (name, symbol, logo URL, etc)

-Changing a token address or chain ID is considered both a remove and an add, and should be a major version update.
+Changing a collection address or chain ID is considered both a remove and an add, and should be a major version update.

 Note that list versioning is used to improve the user experience, but not for security, i.e. list versions are not meant to provide protection against malicious updates to a token list; i.e. the list semver is used as a lossy compression